jophyson93/JavascriptProjectDump/README.md

 <h2>2</h2><img src="https://i.imgur.com/W2Eet0I.gif" alt="javascript1">

 A simple clock.
-And a reindeer staring off into the pink moon majestically.
+And a reindeer majestically staring off into the pink moon.
 What more do you need...